Andersson007/Yasp/README.md

 # Yasp
 (Description is not finished)

-Yasp - Search typos in files and websites by using Yandex.Speller API
+Yasp - Search typos in stdout, files, in directories recursively, and websites by using Yandex.Speller API

 Author: Andrey Klychkov <aaklychkov@mail.ru>